thoughtbot/dns/book/chapters/appendix/install.md

 We'll be installing the software used in this book with a package manager.
 Unix and Linux operating systems often come with a package manager installed.
 Package managers are great because in addition to installing software, they install supporting packages, keep an up-to-date list of safe software packages, and make it very easy to uninstall software later.

 You can think of a package like an application; software written to do a specific set of tasks.
 The difference is that these packages are used almost always from the command prompt instead of opening up a graphical interface.
-Installing graphical applications via a package manager is not unheard of however.
+Installing graphical applications via a package manager is not unheard of, however.

-Tools used in this book (`dig`, `host`, `openssl`, `nslookup`, and `whois`) are all available via a package manager.
-While this is incredibly convenient, even _more_ convenient is often, many of these tools are already installed.
+The tools used in this book (`dig`, `host`, `openssl`, `nslookup`, and `whois`) are all available via a package manager.
+While this is incredibly convenient, even _more_ convenient is that many of these tools are often already installed.

 From your shell or command prompt, you can use the `which` command to see if a tool is installed: